-It is mandatory that you bring a laptop
+It is strongly recommended that you bring a laptop computer.

-computer.
 If you bring a laptop, the computer will be your personal property and responsibility.
 SIT does not provide personal property insurance and it is recommended that you insure your computer or other valuables for full coverage.
-For details on SIT's insurance, please see the full Description of Coverage on our Student Insurance SIT is not responsible for any duty tax you may have to pay when you enter the country, theft, or loss.
+For details on SIT's insurance, please see the full Description of Coverage on our Student Insurance.
+SIT is not responsible for any duty tax you may have to pay when you enter the country, theft, or loss.

 Computers are not readily available to students on this program.
 Certain homestay families do have computers at their homes, although this cannot be guaranteed.
-Please, bring a laptop.
-This will involve bringing both a voltage converter and a plug adapter for Europe.
+If you already have one, it is useful (and recommended) to bring a laptop.
+This will involve bringing both a voltage converter and a plug adapter.

 People usually do not rent computers in Switzerland, other than using a cyber café.
-The SIT office also has WiFi, as do many public spaces in Geneva.
+It is best to have your own laptop computer, as all of the homestays have WiFi.
+The SIT office also has WiFi, as do several public spaces in Geneva.
 We advise students not to leave a laptop without surveillance.
 If you want to have constant, easy access to a computer, it is a good idea to have an extended warranty in Europe in case of repairs.
-Students have limited access to printers in the SIT office usually for course related or administrative issues.
+Students do not have access to printers in the SIT office, but they can print documents at the French school.